 An official website of the European Union.
 See all European Institutions

-EEAS and Commission services have issued a Joint Staff Working Document on the Black Sea Synergy: review of a regional cooperation initiative.
+In 2015 EEAS and Commission services have issued a Joint Staff Working Document on the Black Sea Synergy: review of a regional cooperation initiative.
 It is a snapshot progress in the main fields of cooperation in the Black Sea region during the last five years.
 It highlights a number of "lessons learned" which will inform the future development of the Synergy such as: